aqipro/aqilink-docs/docs/installation/app-configuration.md

         + task2.yaml
         + taskX.yaml
 ```
+For the other required files besides the `app.yaml` check the [Configuration](/configuration/) section.

 ## Enter License Key
-The most important setting to be maintained in the `app.yaml` is the license key.
-The key must be stored in property `license` of the file.
-If there is no license key or no valid license key available, **`aqilink`** runs in demo mode.
+The most crucial setting in the `app.yaml` is the license key.
+This key should be stored under the `license` property of the file.
+If there is no license key, or if the provided license key is invalid, **`aqilink`** will run in demo mode.

 ```
 license: <ENTER-LICENSE-KEY>
 ```

 ## Queue monitoring
 To manage the [Tasks](/configuration/aqishare/tasks.md) of **`aqilink`** the [Bull Queue](https://optimalbits.github.io/bull/) is implemented.
-As default Web UI to manage queue items, the [bull-monitor](https://github.com/s-r-x/bull-monitor) is available - which is disabled by default.
-The reason for that is, once the Web UI is available the queue items can be accessed without any authentication.
-This means not only viewing the items but also the creation of new or the manipulation of existing queue entries.
+The default Web UI for managing queue items is [bull-monitor](https://github.com/s-r-x/bull-monitor), though it is disabled by default.
+This precaution is taken because, once the Web UI is enabled, queue items can be accessed without any authentication.
+This allows not just viewing of the items, but also the creation of new ones and the manipulation of existing queue entries.

-To enable the Web UI anyway, the property `queueMonitorEnabled` must be present in the `app.yaml` and set to value `TRUE`.
+To enable the Web UI, the property `queueMonitorEnabled` should be added to the `app.yaml` file and set to value `TRUE`, as shown below.

 ```
 queueMonitorEnabled: true
 ```

-> With this setting, the Web UI is open to public and can be accessed through http://localhost:3000/queues from everyone who knows the IP-address and the port without any further authentication.
+> With the setting above, the Web UI is open to the public and can be reached at http://localhost:3000/queues by anyone who knows the IP address and port, without requiring further authentication.

-> We highly recommend to disable the Web UI on any production environments!
-It's intended for debugging purposes in development systems only.
+> We strongly advise against enabling the Web UI in production environments.
+It is designed solely for debugging in development systems.

 ![Queue moitoring with bull-monitor](../_media/installation/bullmonitor.png)

 ### Redis Database
-As the Bull Queue is based on the open source database [Redis](https://redis.io), there are many more settings regarding the database configuration available. `aqilink` supports all, because it just pass the properties 1:1 to Redis.
-Check [ioredis](https://github.com/luin/ioredis/blob/v4/API.md) for a full list of available parameter.
+As the Bull Queue is based on the open-source database [Redis](https://redis.io), there are many additional settings regarding database configuration available. **`aqilink`** supports all of them, as it simply passes the properties directly to Redis.
+Check [ioredis](https://github.com/luin/ioredis/blob/v4/API.md) for a full list of available parameters.

-The key used to present Redis related settings in the `app.yaml` is `redis:`.
-Here are just some most important properties to drive the Redis behaviour:
+The key used to represent Redis-related settings in the `app.yaml` is `redis`.
+Below are some of the most important properties that influence Redis behavior:

 | Property      | Mandatory | Description |
 | ----------- | ----------- |----------- |